zeriahgroup/Travel/travels/2026_Tasmania.md

 **Lunch: Fresh Local Seafood**

-[Freycinet Marine Farm](https://www.freycinetmarinefarm.com/) is a staple stop when visiting the area, offering a casual, rustic dining experience right near the water.
+**[Freycinet Marine Farm](https://www.freycinetmarinefarm.com/)** is a staple stop when visiting the area, offering a casual, rustic dining experience right near the water.
 It is an excellent spot to regroup and indulge in some of the region's famous seafood midway through your day.
+(Est. 12pm to 2.30pm)
 - Specializes in freshly harvested oysters and mussels sourced directly from their farm.
 - Offers casual outdoor seating with a very relaxed, family-friendly vibe.
 - Features non-seafood options and hot chips, making it an easy crowd-pleaser for the kids.